-Kaltura - Editing Captions in a Video
+Kaltura: Editing Captions in a Video

-Task: This article reviews all functionality for Captions in Kaltura, you will be able to work with captioning in Canvas, MediaSpace, and more.
+This article reviews all functionality for Captions in Kaltura, you will be able to work with captioning in Canvas, MediaSpace, and more.

 Captions are, for the most part, machine generated in Kaltura.
 This process is handled by Automatic Speech Recognition (ASR) technology, and is about 80% accurate.
 The remaining errors can be corrected by hand.
 This process is not immediate, and captions will take some time to appear.
 If you rip the video from a DVD or download from another location, captions may already be available.